A Brand New Field of Dreams for Daly City's Woodrow Wilson Elementary School

 They rolled, they tumbled, they laughed.
 They ran and kicked soccer balls and did handstands.
 All of it, one big expression of joy and exhilaration for the arrival of a big, green field primed for pure play and freedom.
 The students of Woodrow Wilson Elementary School in Daly City made it abundantly clear just how much fun they were having at the opening ceremony of their brand new Field of Dreams.

 The 11,000 sq. ft. turf field was installed through the collaborative efforts of America SCORES Bay Area and the extended Woodrow Wilson school community.
 That community spreads wide, reaching from the school’s kids, families, and teachers to the Daly City Police Department, the Daly City Police Athletic League, the Jefferson Elementary School District, Daly City Supervisor David Canepa, and the Woodlawn Foundation among other donors.
+The SCORES after-school based youth development program at Woodrow Wilson Elementary has been made possible in part by funding from Kaiser Permanente and US Soccer Foundation.

 This Field of Dreams got a powerful kickstart from a Woodrow Wilson Elementary parent, then the parent of a kindergartener.
 Attending a PTA meeting in late 2016, Aaron Rashba listened as then principal Brian Allen described their school as the sole school in the district without a green space for kids to play on.
 This seemed both striking and solvable to Rashba.
 “From the back of the room I started googling and looking up different organizations that do soccer.
 I found America Scores Bay Area and got in touch with CEO Colin Schmidt.
 We talked about their amazing program and I knew this had to happen,” Rashba explained, adding, “I also learned we needed to raise a lot of money to make a field happen.”